The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

-Figure~\ref{fig:pconvevalb} further confirms the difference by demonstrating the speedup over PyTorch with increasing channel size.
-The initial layers have small channel sizes ($\sqrt{C_{in} \cdot C_{out}}) \leq 32$), but the later layers have larger channels that emphasize dense computation.
-As a result, our generated code performs better in the first half of the layers, where the ball query plays a dominant role in the overall computation.
-In contrast, the PyTorch implementation excels in the latter half, where dense computation is the dominant component.
+We found that the later layers have larger channel sizes, resulting in dense computations.
+PyTorch leverages highly optimized dense BLAS routines for this large tensor processing.
+Figure~\ref{fig:pconvevalb} further illustrates this difference by showing the speedup over PyTorch as channel size increases.
+In the initial layers, where the channel sizes are small ($\sqrt{C_{in} \cdot C_{out}} \leq 32$), our generated code performs better.
+However, in the later layers with larger channel sizes, where dense computation becomes more significant, PyTorch’s implementation excels.
+Consequently, our code performs better in the early layers, where the radius query is the primary computational component, while the PyTorch implementation dominates in the later layers, where dense computation is the primary workload.